Skip to main content

 Review summary

-• Flavor: Many loved the delicious blend of roasted veggies, cheese, and sauces; some found it reminiscent of pizza flavors 🍕.
+• Flavor: Many loved the combination of roasted vegetables, cheese, and two spreads, with some noting it tastes like pizza in sandwich form.

 AI-generated from customer reviews